yonghuang526/Facial_morphology/README.md

 # Facial_morphology

 Using dlib library to detect facial landmarks.
-Then preprocessing the landmarks through standardization and predict the facial masculinity score through randomforest classification method.
+Then preprocessing the landmarks through standardization and predict the facial masculinity score through a pre-trained randomforest model from devgene conhort with 577 individuals.

 ## Set up enviroment for dlib in ubuntu